-The Weatherman is calling for 80-90 degree days and a lot of sunshine, which can only mean one thing–summer is officially underway here in the Carolinas. *Que the backyard BBQs, weekend beach trips, days on the boat, and cases of mild to severe dehydration!
-That’s right, while the summer is a time for fun in
+The Weatherman is calling for 80-90 degree days and a lot of sunshine.
+And this can only mean one thing–summer is officially underway here in the Carolinas. *Que the backyard BBQs, weekend beach trips, days on the boat, and cases of mild to severe dehydration!
+That’s right, while the summer is a time for fun

 Four Tips to Travel “Accident-Free” With Overactive Bladder (OAB) Symptoms For the 33+ million Americans who suffer from overactive bladder symptoms, the idea of traveling, road trips, and family vacations can seem impossible.
 The truth is, with some careful planning and a bit of preparation, it’s more than possible!
 There is no reason to let

 If you’ve ever experienced a UTI or a urinary tract infection, you know the painful symptoms that are associated with the condition, the process your doctor goes through to diagnose the infection, the antibiotic and natural treatment options, and the measures you should take to prevent the infection from recurring.
 But, chances are you’re not

 What doctors refer to as “nephrolithiasis”, you might know as kidney stones.
 Kidney stones are hard mineral based masses that typically form in the kidneys or urinary tract and cause an immense amount of pain.
 About 90% of stones can be treated to pass through the system on their own, but some are too large

 An overactive bladder can be a nuisance.
 Luckily, there are some exercises that will help improve urinary health and strength.
 These five exercises have been proven to help most patients control their overactive bladder and take back control of their lives: Pelvic Floor Ball Squeezes To begin, an exercise ball and a sturdy chair